+Our water is so bad at the moment, I'm not sure if my hair is cleaner or dirtier after my shower.
 My 'adventurous' pallet was tested by the breakfast Salah prepared that had elements of Egyptian cuisine in it.
 The olive, rice and onion dish, served with Spanish omelets was sharp and more than a wake up.
 For the traditional after the meal fruit,

-‘Juba Town’, from a photo by Elke.
+Oil on Canvas 30cmx40cm From a photo by Elke.
 The road outside the UNOPS compound leading up to the banking sector.
 Remnants of Colonial Architecture remain amongst the emergence of glass and plastic.
-The painting a tad nostalgic and romanticised.
-Juba Town scrubbed clean by afternoon storms.
+A tad nostalgic and romanticised, its Juba Town scrubbed clean by afternoon storms.
 An escape from the harsh reality of guns and cholera.